Nuance Privacy Statement

 Deletion or Correction Request Rights

 You have the right to request that we delete or correct your personal information that we collected from you and retained, subject to certain exceptions.
 Once we receive and confirm your verifiable consumer request, we will delete (and direct our service providers to delete) or correct, as applicable, your personal information from our records, unless an exception applies.
+We will use commercially reasonable efforts to correct inaccurate information upon your request.

 We may deny your deletion request if retaining the information is necessary for us or our service provider(s) to: